Authored by the expert who managed and guided the team behind the Malaysia Property Pack

 How much are property prices expected to increase in Johor in 2026?

-As of early 2026, Johor property prices are expected to increase by approximately 4 to 6 percent statewide over the full year, with connected prime nodes potentially reaching 6 to 8 percent.
+As of 2026, Johor residential property prices are expected to increase by about 5% for the full year.

 We go deeper and try to understand how solid are these forecasts in our pack covering the property market in Johor.